how to install landscape fabric under rocks

 How to install landscape fabric under rocks?

-Tools & Materials Needed
+Tools and Materials Needed for Installing Landscape Fabric

 Before learning the installation process, it’s important to gather the right tools and materials.
 Using high-quality supplies increases the effectiveness and lifespan of your weed barrier.